sandfox/serverless-webpack-plugin/README.md

 This plugin uses webpack to optimize your Serverless Node.js Functions on deployment.

 This fork has some bugfixes and behaviour breaks.
+It no longer handles copying/moving node_modules for you and instead expects them all to handled via webpack

 **Note:** Requires Serverless *v0.5.0*.